usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Alfredo 2_, by Freddie Gibbs, The Alchemist
+- _God Does Like Ugly_, by JID
 - _GNX_, by Kendrick Lamar
 - _Diamond Eyes_, by Deftones
 - _Never Die_, by Matt Jencik, Midwife
 - _private music_, by Deftones
-- _God Does Like Ugly_, by JID
-- _Alfredo 2_, by Freddie Gibbs, The Alchemist
-- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed

 </details>